vedph/cadmus-doc/migration/graph/mappings.md

           },
           "date": {
             "a": {
-              "value": 1304
+              "value": 1304,
+              "day": 20,
+              "month": 7
             }
           }
         }
       ],
-      "description": "Petrarch was born in 1304 at Arezzo from ser Petracco and Eletta Canigiani.", "relatedEntities": [
+      "description": "Petrarch was born on July 20, 1304 at Arezzo from ser Petracco and Eletta Canigiani.", "relatedEntities": [
         {
           "relation": "mother",